Our approach

 Sophyra Tutors is approved by Cambridge University Press & Assessment to provide Cambridge Insight assessments, YELLIS and ALIS, the same respected baseline assessments that schools use to set targets and monitor progress.
 YELLIS benchmarks students at GCSE; ALIS benchmarks students at A level.

-Before tutoring begins, the assessment gives an objective picture of a student's current ability and an indication of the grades they are on track for.
-That means the tutoring is targeted from the very first lesson, built on evidence rather than guesswork, and it gives us a fixed starting point to measure real progress against.
+For families who want an objective baseline, we arrange the assessment on request, at additional cost.
+It gives a clear picture of a student's current ability and an indication of the grades they are on track for, so the tutoring can be targeted from the outset and real progress measured against a fixed starting point.

 Progress, in writing